Shinbones, Barbers & Featherbeds: The Secrets of St. George’s Alleys

 The quaint lanes of St. George's have big stories to tell.
 As you wander Bermuda's oldest town, you'll encounter streets with names like Petticoat Lane and Needle & Thread Alley.
 The former town mayor, E. Michael Jones, reveals the tales behind the street names.

 With a history dating back some 400 years, the Town of St. George (a UNESCO World Heritage Site) has many tales to tell, including some scandalous ones.
-Learn the interesting backstories – from celebrations of freed slaves to escapades of drunken sailors – by wandering the town's cobblestoned (and unusually named) alleys and reading the signs.
+Learn the interesting backstories – from celebrations of freed former enslaved persons to escapades of drunken sailors – by wandering the town's cobblestoned (and unusually named) alleys and reading the signs.
 A guided walking tour of the town is a great way to gain more insight.

 1 Shinbone Alley